kretep/nightscout-osx-menubar/README.md

 ## Customization

-For now, if you want to customize the display and are comfortable making small edits to a Python file, you can edit [nightscout_osx_menubar.py] within the app package.
+If you want to customize the display and are comfortable making small edits to a Python file, you can edit `nightscout_osx_menubar.py` within the app package.

 In Finder, right-click on the app and click "Show Package Contents".
 Open `Contents/Resources/nightscout_osx_menubar.py` in a text editor.
 All the available configuration is at the top of the file.